GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/samples/gemma_vllm/README.md

-# Hello World Sample
+# Gemma 3 vLLM Sample

-In this quickstart, you learn how to deploy a Hello World sample application as a multi-region [Google Kubernetes Engine (GKE)][0] workload using [Multi-cluster Orchestrator][18] and [Multi-cluster Gateway][19].
+In this quickstart, you learn how to deploy the Gemma 3 vLLM inference sample application as a multi-region [Google Kubernetes Engine (GKE)][0] workload using [Multi-cluster Orchestrator][18] and [Multi-cluster Gateway][19].

 Infrastructure as Code (IaC) is a practice of managing and provisioning software